 - Define: A problem needs to be reduced in its intensity while managing change.
 It is not possible to free a system of a problem as it would be against the Principles of change.
 However, the Design stage requires reframing the negative problem statement to a positive Objective Statement which tends to be difficult at times because we are wired to describe the problem negatively.
 Reframing to positive makes our brain operate in Default Mode Network where all lobes fire neurons effectively and start playing with the problem.
 A negative statement takes the brain into Task Promotion Network which restricts the firing of Neurons through survival task mode.

-- Dream: The Element of Dream activates a whole brain activity.
+- Dream: The Element of Dream activates a whole-brain activity.
 Dreaming is essential to life as it triggers a positive image of the future.
 At the dream stage, one can tap into past successes and transpose them to future use.
 All successful change agents have done this very effectively unconsciously.
 They are wired to remember only achievements.
 The memory of failure does not occur to them instantly.
-Key behaviour drivers of the past that helped us manage a similar situation helps us build a change environment of the future.
+Key behavior drivers of the past that helped us manage a similar situation helps us build a changing environment of the future.
 Dream stage helps us activate Positive Emotional Attractors and thus makes change an exciting process.

-As we said change demands new behaviours.
-Behaviours are easy to manage than mindsets.
+As we said change demands new behaviors.
+Behaviors are easy to manage than mindsets.
 Our brain comprises of trillions of neurons.
 When new neurons fire they start creating new pathways.
 New pathways get reinforced through repeated use.
 That is why a controlled environment is key to success in change management.
-Over some time, these new behaviours become new habits.
-However, while the motivation for the practice of new behaviours can be intrinsic as well as extrinsic, a new motivation technique needs to be deployed.
-This is Autonomous Motivator.
-Our brain takes it as a task to build the new pathway through a conscious purpose driven discomforting behavioural change.
-Once we practice the new behavioural pathway, it becomes unconscious competence.
-Creation of new neural pathways is classically termed as “stepping out of the comfort zone.”
+Over some time, these new behaviors become new habits.
+However, while the motivation for the practice of new behaviors can be intrinsic as well as extrinsic, a new motivation technique needs to be deployed.
+This is an Autonomous Motivator.
+Our brain takes it as a task to build the new pathway through a conscious purpose-driven discomforting behavioral change.
+Once we practice the new behavioral pathway, it becomes unconscious competence.
+The creation of new neural pathways is classically termed as “stepping out of the comfort zone.”